-- Post-it notes, pencils

-- Briefcase/ bag

-Contents: Collection of objects that point to a person/character
+- Post-it notes, pencils - Briefcase/ bag Contents: Collection of objects that point to a person/character

-Lab 4: Experiments Overall time: 20 minutes
+Lab 4: Experiments

 Invention Randomiser

 The class are asked to think about as many 'materials' as they can and these are written on the board.
 These materials can range from rubber or concrete to something more imaginative such as jelly.